bloomberg/container-timing/readme.md

 ### Should this polyfill support additional elements?

 There will be new performance entries when there's manipulation happening within a container, such as addition of new children.

-## TODO - Handle mutation observer for new incoming changes below a container

-root